Pfern/ADER17/material/ADER17_practical.md

 # Learning Outcome 6: Assess the general quality of the alignments and detect possible problems

+## LO 6.1 - What is a reference gene annotation, versioning and where to obtain

+To estimate gene expression, we need to define the genes by identifying their position and structure in the genome.
+This information is stored in a hierarchical fashion (genes, each gene's transcripts, each transcript's exons, and so on...) in [Generic Feature Format (GFF) files](http://gmod.org/wiki/GFF3)

+Gene models are .
+The GTF format

+Non-model organisms that are less intensively studied may suffer from having

+One GFF/GTF is deeply associated to one given version of the genome (because it basically stores positions in that genome), but the same genome version may (and usually has) several gene annotation versions.
+The same way one should keep in detail the version of the genome, we should also take note of the version of the gene annotation, and from where and when we obtained it.

+		Question: what is the GFF/GTF format?
+Task: Obtain genome GTF from Ensembl for the organism relevant for .
+Use it in IGV to l

-## LO 6.1 - Visualizing alignments in IGV for single genes
+## LO 6.2 - Visualizing alignments in IGV for single genes

 To visualize the alignments along the reference genome one can use software such as [IGV](http://software.broadinstitute.org/software/igv/) or [Tablet](https://ics.hutton.ac.uk/tablet/), which work in most for the most common operating systems.
 To avoid loading all alignments simultaneously in memory, and to be able to quickly search for region-specific alignments, this software uses the BAM format.

 TASK: Run IGV and look at the provided sample BAM file with alignments [ND: provided from lguilgur et al - same as for the NGS part].
-- In IGV, load the Drosophila genome as reference; load gtf file annotation and alignment files (*.bam) [ND: mention that gtf can also be indexed... maybe provide it already indexed??]
+- In IGV, load the Drosophila genome as reference (fasta); load the annotation file (gtf) and alignment files (*.bam) [ND: mention that gtf can also be indexed... maybe provide it already indexed??]
 [ND: mention that gtf can also be indexed... maybe provide it already indexed??]
 [ND: exemplify UCSC and ENSEMBL chr differences].
 - Look at position: 3L:15033260-15038204
 - Look at position: X:20564838-20570348
 - Look at position X:5793758-5799858
-[ND: compare coverage; notice the 3' bias, particularly in one of the replicates]
+[ND: compare coverage; notice the 3' bias particularly in one of the replicates]

 QUESTION: Would you be able to detect all of what you saw here using microarrays?
 If not, what and why?
 [ND: The reads overlapping introns; variants etc...]

 TASK: Download the BAM files you generated for your complete dataset, and load it in IGV.
 Don't forget to also download the companion bai index files.
 Also, don't forget you first need to load an appropriate genome of reference and gene annotation (GTF file) that you should have downloaded previously.
+[ND: I only mention GTF files later....]

 [ND: Check if you can visualize with Galaxy - either directly, or see IGV link??]

-## LO 6.2 - Use tools such as RSeQC and Qualimap to assess quality of alignments
+## LO 6.3 - Use tools such as RSeQC and Qualimap to assess quality of alignments

 After generating alignments and obtaining a SAM/BAM file, how do I know this step went well?
 In fact, there are potential issues that we can only detect after we try to align against the reference genome.
 The same way FastQC generates reports of fastq files to assess quality of raw data, there are programs that generate global reports on the quality of alignments.
 One popular tool for this is [qualimap](http://qualimap.bioinfo.cipf.es/).